ADAMOS: Axion Daily Modulation Searches for Dark Matter at 20 GHz: Conclusion and Outlook

 The projected sensitivity of ADAMOS highlights its scientific reach.
-For CDM axions at \SI{19.95}{\GHz}, the experiment will probe previously unexplored parameter space down to $g_{a\gamma\gamma} = \SI{4.38e-13}{\GeV^{-1}}$ within 30 days of integration.
+For CDM axions at \SI{19.95}{\GHz}, the experiment will probe previously unexplored parameter space down to $g_{a\gamma\gamma} = \SI{6.88e-13}{\GeV^{-1}}$ within 30 days of integration.
 The daily-modulation search will provide a targeted experimental test of the AQN model through its predicted sidereal oscillation and seasonal phase shift.
 The transient-search mode further extends the discovery potential to gravitational-focusing events, where short-duration density enhancements could make otherwise inaccessible QCD-axion parameter space observable.
 Ultimately, this continuous long-term operation at a fixed frequency enables unique axion searches that are not accessible to traditional scanning experiments.

 Initially, ADAMOS will operate at a fixed resonant frequency to maximize this unique integration time for all three channels.
+A first aluminum prototype has already been manufactured at the University of Hamburg, and a preliminary characterization is ongoing.
 In a subsequent phase, future upgrades may implement a tuning capability by introducing a buffer gas.
 This scheme would allow for narrow mass scans and systematic cross-checks without mechanical tuning elements that could degrade the quality factor or compromise the cavity's thin-shell geometry.

 ADAMOS is therefore uniquely positioned to probe a wide range of axion scenarios, enabling it to contribute not only to axion discovery efforts but also to advancing our broader understanding of the dark sector.
 As the first state-of-the-art cavity haloscope of its kind in Germany, ADAMOS establishes new experimental capabilities in high-frequency axion searches.
 The experiment's design allows for potential upgrades, including cryogenic operation to reduce system noise and the implementation of quantum-limited amplifiers, which could further enhance sensitivity in subsequent phases of the research program.